jeremiah-corrado/fem_2d/paper.md

 The `Domain` structure represents the entire FEM domain, including the discretization and the basis space which conforms to the provided continuity condition (only H(Curl) is currently implemented; however, a framework is in place for implementing H(Div) and other continuity conditions).

-Galerkin sampling is then executed in parallel over the Domain, generating a Generalized Eigenvalue Problem.
+Galerkin sampling is then executed in parallel over the Domain, yielding a Generalized Eigenvalue Problem composed of two sparse matrices.
 The Domain and a Gauss-Legendre-Quadrature grid size are provided as arguments.
 This function may also return an Error, if the Galerkin Sampling fails due to an ill-posed problem.

 The three generic arguments -- designated with the turbofish operator (`::<>`) -- correspond to the three lines of \autoref{eq:gen_args}.
 The basis space can be swapped for any other space that implements the `HierCurlBasisFnSpace` Trait. `HierPoly` is a relatively simple implementation composed of exponential functions.
 A more sophisticated basis space: `HierMaxOrtho` can be included using the `max_ortho_basis` Feature Flag.
 Custom Basis Spaces can also be created by implementing the same Trait.